- 1 Quick Links

 - SLURM Script Generator - http://www-app2.igb.illinois.edu/tools/slurm/

 Biocluster is the High Performance Computing (HPC) resource for the Carl R Wose Institute for Genomic Biology (IGB) at the University of Illinois at Urbana-Champaign (UIUC).
 Containing 2824 cores and over 27.7 TB of RAM, Biocluster has a mix of various RAM and CPU configurations on nodes to best serve the various computation needs of the IGB and the Bioinformatics community at UIUC.
-For storage, Biocluster has 2619 TB of storage on its Ceph filesystem for reliable high speed data transfers within the cluster.
-Networking in Biocluster is either 1 or 10 Gigibit ethernet depending on the class of node and its data transfer needs.
+For storage, Biocluster has 1.3 Petabytes of storage on its GPFS filesystem for reliable high speed data transfers within the cluster.
+Networking in Biocluster is either 1, 10 or 40 Gigibit ethernet depending on the class of node and its data transfer needs.

-- The storage system is a CEPH filesystem with 2.4 Petabytes of disk space.
+- The storage system is a GPFS filesystem with 1.3 Petabytes of total disk space with 2 copies of the data.
 This data is NOT backed up.

-- The data is spread across 15 CEPH storage nodes.
+- The data is spread across 8 GPFS storage nodes.

 |Cost (Per Terabyte Per Month)|